Loopover/LoopoverChallenge/README.md

 1. What the heck is the Loopover Challenge?

 Given a loopover board, find a (relatively) short sequence of moves needed to solve the board.
-Considering that it's probably NP-Complete, so the aim of this challenge is optimisation.
+Considering that it's probably NP-Complete, the aim of this challenge is optimisation.

 2. How do I participate?